Funding Awards

 $716,024.00

-To scale up mobile services, strengthen community engagement and collaboration around low-barrier treatment and harm reduction, and support the health and dignity of people who use drugs in Lake, Marin, Solano and Sonoma Counties.
+To scale up mobile services, strengthen community engagement and collaboration around low-barrier treatment and life-saving overdose prevention and response services and infectious disease prevention services, and support the health and dignity of people who use drugs in Lake, Marin, Solano and Sonoma counties.

 Family Health Centers of San Diego